deltachat/deltachat-pages/en/help.md

     [this guide](https://support.delta.chat/t/import-backup-to-ios/1628) will
     help you.
-- You are now synchronized, and can use both devices for sending and receiving end-to-end-encrypted messages with your communication partners.
+- You are now synchronized, and can use both devices for sending and receiving end-to-end encrypted messages with your communication partners.

 ### Are there any plans for introducing a Delta Chat Web Client?